TomokiMiyauci/get-event-listeners/README.md

 #### Once

-Synchronized when an event listener with `once` set is called.
+If listener with `once` is called, the return value of `getEventListeners` is also changed.

 ```ts
 import {